-- Plantar warts: These grow on feet soles and, unlike other types of warts, develop into the skin rather than protruding outwards.
+These grow on foot soles and, unlike other types of warts, develop into the skin rather than protruding outwards.
 Plantar warts are generally identified through small holes surrounded by hardened skin.
 These warts are further classified as Myrmecial-type plantar warts and Mosaic-type plantar warts.

-- Flat warts: These warts usually grow on the face, arms, or thighs.
-These tend to occur when there is a skin cut.
+These warts usually grow on the face, arms, or thighs.
 These are typically small lesions and are not instantly noticeable, but they become prominent when they grow in groups.
 A group of flat warts may have 20-200 warts.

-- Filiform warts: These warts mainly develop around your mouth or nose and sometimes under the chin.
-They are highly contagious growths and may spread to other body areas.
+These warts mainly develop around your mouth or nose and sometimes under the chin.
+They are contagious growths and may spread to other body areas.
 Filiform warts usually appear as tiny skin tags or flaps.
 Some filiform warts project thin, finger-like strands.

-- Periungual warts: These lesions grow on the damaged skin under or around the fingernails or toenails.
+These lesions grow on the damaged skin under or around the fingernails or toenails.
 These warts start small but may develop into large, rough-textured lesions over time.
 They can be painful and may interfere with nail growth.
-Moreover, these warts are generally contagious and may spread through touch.

 Why Do People Get Warts?

-People with a viral infection caused by human papillomavirus (HPV) are likelier to develop warts.
-This virus attacks the skin cells in a scratch or cut and causes the excessive production of a complex protein called keratin.
+People with a viral infection caused by human papillomavirus (HPV) are more likely to develop warts.
+HPV infects the top layer of skin, typically entering the body in an area of broken skin, causing the excessive production of a complex protein called keratin.
 Keratin creates the hard, rough surface of a wart.